bxcd/wireframe/README.md

 # wireframe

-Android basics demo with Kotlin and Java variants made with Android Jetpack and Android Studio.
-Demonstrates a custom view, view pager, notification and worker, as well as coroutines in the Kotlin variant.
+Android basics demo that demonstrates a custom view, view pager, notification and worker, as well as coroutines in the Kotlin variant.

+Made with Android Jetpack and Android Studio.

+In Android Studio, select either the Kotlin or Java debug build variant from the BuildVariants tab or from the Build menu, then run the app.